GeForce GTX 485M vs FirePro W9000

 The FirePro W9000 is our recommended choice as it beats the GeForce GTX 485M in performance tests.

-Be aware that FirePro W9000 is a workstation card while GeForce GTX 485M is a notebook one.
+Be aware that FirePro W9000 is a workstation graphics card while GeForce GTX 485M is a notebook one.

 Vote for your favorite